 By Rabbi Bonnie Margulis

-Rabbi Bonnie Margulis is the executive director of Wisconsin Faith Voices for Justice.
+Rabbi Bonnie Margulis is the chair of the Wisconsin Religious Coalition for Reproductive Choice and executive director of Wisconsin Faith Voices for Justice.